strizer86/strizer86.github.io/README.md

 - Revised Boss Guide to make "Heavy?" represented with Y/N
 - Changed "Elemental Weakness (EW)" to "Weakness (W)"
 - Overall changes to Boss Guide to make it easier to read

-What's in the Package?
-- 4 layouts to offer a variety of options based on player preference & knowledge.
-- Full Tracker (Maps, Hint Tracker, & Boss guide.
-This is the absolute max amount of info and tracking available)
-- Mid Tracker (Same as above, just without the chests and shops)
-- Slim Tracker (Same items, bosses, & hints tracked as Full Tracker but without the tabs)
-- Min Tracker (Minimalist layout featuring just the key items)

 How does it work?
 Everything functions like your standard emotracker pack for the most part with a few additions.